 The Cha Lounge at the Grand Hyatt hotel is famous for its afternoon tea.

-I haven’t tried it specifically but I was lucky enough to stay here on my first trip to Taipei and if the breakfast buffet – or the spread of cakes in the pic below – is anything to go by, you won’t be disappointed!
+I haven’t tried it specifically but I was lucky enough to stay here on my first trip to Taipei (at which point I discovered it was reportedly haunted) and if the breakfast buffet – or the spread of cakes in the pic below – is anything to go by, you won’t be disappointed!

 The hotel is just a five minute walk away from Taipei 101 and afternoon tea is available from 2.30 to 5pm.
 It costs 1680 NTD for two.

 If you’re travelling solo, they offer afternoon tea for one in their cafe for 880NTD (weekdays), 1080NTD at weekends.
 That runs 3-5pm.

 Another hotel to check out for afternoon tea is the W. It’s a little bit further walk than the Grand Hyatt – 12 minutes – but their Yen bar has the most amazing views of Taipei 101 and, at one point was offering an afternoon tea served in a mini version of the tower.